kookkui/SoloRPGs/_Templates/Disciples of Bone and Shadow/DBS Character Sheet V2.md

 Head: Hunter (Foraging, Marksmanship)
 Title69: 1x Healing Tincture
 Title1: Rations
-Pskills69: Marksmanship You may relinquish your turn to aim with a Ranged Weapon, doubling the damage of your next attack.
+Pskills69: "Marksmanship: You may relinquish your turn to aim with a Ranged Weapon, doubling the damage of your next attack."
-Pskills1: Foraging (Archetype Exclusive) This character consumes half as many supplies per day, thanks to their ability to find sources of food and water in the wild.
+Pskills1: "Foraging (Archetype Exclusive): This character consumes half as many supplies per day, thanks to their ability to find sources of food and water in the wild."
 Title2: Torch x 10
 Title3: Bandage x 5
 Pskills2: "Inner Compass (1 EP): You may re-roll once any failed Orientation tests."
-passive0: "**Marksmanship** You may relinquish your turn to aim with a Ranged Weapon, doubling the damage of your next attack."
+passive0: "**Marksmanship**: You may relinquish your turn to aim with a Ranged Weapon, doubling the damage of your next attack."
-passive1: "**Foraging (Archetype Exclusive)** This character consumes half as many supplies per day, thanks to their ability to find sources of food and water in the wild."
+passive1: "**Foraging (Archetype Exclusive)**: This character consumes half as many supplies per day, thanks to their ability to find sources of food and water in the wild."
-passive2: "**Inner Compass** You may re-roll once any failed Orientation tests."
+passive2: "**Inner Compass**: You may re-roll once any failed Orientation tests."
-archetype0: "**Hunter** Foraging, Marksmanship"
+archetype0: "**Hunter**: Foraging, Marksmanship"
 axp:
 Title4: 10 Pale Ghar claws  (20 jats ea.)
 Title5: One-Handed Sword